gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

-   * Determine when all SCTP packets that uses an SCTP-auth key or contains DTLS records associated to a particular DTLS connection has been acknowledge in a non-renegable manor.
+   * Determine when all SCTP packets that uses an SCTP-auth key or contains DTLS records associated to a particular DTLS connection has been acknowledged non-renegable.

-   * Determine when all SCTP packets have been acknowledge in a non-renegable manor.
+   * Determine when all SCTP packets have been acknowledged non-renegable.

    * Negotiate the adaptation layer indication that indicates DTLS/SCTP and determine if it was agreed or not.